Seed drill

 A seed drill is a device used in agriculture that sows seeds for crops by positioning them in the soil and burying them to a specific depth while being dragged by a tractor.
 This ensures that seeds will be distributed evenly.

 The seed drill sows the seeds at the proper seeding rate and depth, ensuring that the seeds are covered by soil.
 This saves them from being eaten by birds and animals, or being dried up due to exposure to the sun.

-With seed drill machines, seeds are distributed in rows; this allows plants to get sufficient sunlight, nutrients, and water from the soil.
+With seed drill machines, seeds are distributed in rows; this allows plants to get sufficient sunlight and nutrients from the soil.

 Before the introduction of the seed drill, most seeds were planted by hand broadcasting, an imprecise and wasteful process with a poor distribution of seeds and low productivity.
-Use of a seed drill can improve the ratio of crop yield (seeds harvested per seed planted) by as much as nine times.
-The use of seed drill saves time and labor.
+The use of a seed drill can improve the ratio of crop yield (seeds harvested per seed planted) by as much as eight times while also saving time and labor.

 Some machines for metering out seeds for planting are called planters.
 The concepts evolved from ancient Chinese practice and later evolved into mechanisms that pick up seeds from a bin and deposit them down a tube.